Don’t hate me

 On your cutting board, with a sharp knife (the one I use), remove the heavy central rib from each leaf.
 The central rib is fibrous and difficult to dry.
 If you decide to dry it, do it separately and then grind it to a fine powder to add to soups and stews.
 I put mine in the bucket to feed to the goats and chickens – but the choice is yours.

 Chop each leaf into fine ribbons.
 To do this I like to remove the rib from several leaves.
 Then stack the green leafy parts on top of each other.
 Roll this stack into a jelly roll shape, and chop the leaves into fine slivers, no more than 1/8th of an inch wide.

 Put your chopped leaves on your dehydrator trays.
 Dry on medium heat until crisp and crumbly.

 Kale dries fast – usually in 6 to 8 hours if the weather isn’t too humid.
 The stems will take longer.
 You want them brittle and crumbly.
 If there is any limpness at all, dry it a little longer before storage.
 You don’t want it to mold.

 Store your dried kale in glass

 Once the Kale is fully dry, allow it to cool to room temperature.
-Store it in glass jars with tight fitting lids.
+Store it in glass jars with tight-fitting lids.
 You can leave it whole or crumble it as you put it into jars.
 It’s raw and full of vitamins and enzymes because you didn’t blanch it.
-Dried properly, it retains is bright green/pink/purple colours, too.
+Dried properly, it retains its bright green/pink/purple colors, too.
 It’s ready to add to winter soups, stews, bread, smoothies, or even just eat it raw, out of the jar.
 It’s delicious.
-You can even powder it like the natural health products business do, if you really want to.
+You can even powder it like the natural health products business if you really want to.
 But no matter which way you decide to eat it, now you know how easy it is to dry kale.